 For most of the ultrasonic investigations we become involved, only unsupported speculation originally exists to the severity, extent, and cause of the corrosion problem.
-Six different involved individuals involved with a corrosion problem often means that there are 6 different and often mistaken opinions based upon no hard facts whatsoever.
+Six different involved individuals involved with a corrosion problem often means that there are 6 different and often mistaken opinions based upon speculation and no hard facts whatsoever.
 Unfortunately, substantial cost and valuable time is wasted pursuing the wrong direction before the facts of the corrosion problem are finally established.

-CorrView International, LLC approaches every corrosion question as a forensic investigation - pursuing hard evidence, documenting and then proving pipe condition through the use of well established ultrasound technology.
+CorrView International, LLC approaches every corrosion question as a forensic investigation - pursuing hard evidence, documenting and defining pipe condition through the use of well established ultrasound technology.
 We also provide additional services directly related to ultrasonic testing and the field of corrosion control and mitigation; with a large resource of other successful professionals to call upon when required.

 We believe in bringing overwhelming evidence and proof of a corrosion problem to the table in any litigation.
 To establish and firmly document a corrosion problem and degree of damage to a piping system so thoroughly and irrefutably that no possible defense exists.